Gregory Tingay, Studio Pottery’s Artistic Director

 Lucy Attwood, Studio Pottery’s Director

-Having studied at The Courtauld Institute of Art Lucy Attwood worked at Christies Auction House managing Private Clients across eighty different sale categories.
+Having studied at The Courtauld Institute of Art, Lucy Attwood worked at Christie’s auction house managing private clients across eighty different sale categories.
 She then spent time at the Serpentine Galleries managing their patrons.
 Lucy has arranged international trips for collectors to Art Basel, Venice Biennale, Pakistan and India.
 Lucy specialises in Post War Contemporary Art, Studio Pottery and London House collections.
-In 2018, she established Pop Up Pots, a mobile pottery studio that has brought wheels and workshops to all manner of businesses and places, including Adidas, Instagram, Soho House and Daylesford.
+In 2018, she established Pop Up Pots, a mobile pottery studio that has brought wheels and workshops to all manner of institutions and brands; including Adidas, Instagram, Soho House and Daylesford.

 On the back of her success with Pop Up Pots, Lucy co-founded Studio Pottery London with Gregory in 2019.
 As a potter herself, Lucy was keenly aware of the total lack of provision for potters in west and central London.
 With Studio Pottery London, Lucy and Gregory hope not only to provide a much needed space for creatives, but to grow a community and hub for ceramics.